Skip to main content

 1. A Gap for Many Foundations

 The first is that we are not alone in wanting to improve our data or our systems, nor are we alone in struggling with doing so.
-In a recent presentation at the 2021 GEO Learning Conference, we found in an informal poll of our audience that many foundations are just starting to talk about how to disaggregate their data and that relatively few foundations have actually begun that work in earnest.
+In a presentation at the 2021 GEO Learning Conference, we found in an informal poll of our audience that many foundations are just starting to talk about how to disaggregate their data and that relatively few foundations have actually begun that work in earnest.

 2. Data is Complex